Rabi-induced localization and resonant delocalization of a binary condensate in a spin-asymmetric quasiperiodic potential: Introduction

 Recently, the experimental realization of pseudospin-1/2 BECs where two hyperfine state are coupled with the synthetic spin-orbit (SO) and Rabi couplings generated using the Raman lasers~\cite{lin:2011} has become a fertile ground for investigating the rich physics of spin-dependent localization in condensates in quasiperiodic~\cite{cheng:2014,Li:2016,Sarkar:2024} and random potentials~\cite{Xi:2015,Zhang:2022, Sarkar:2025}.
 These systems also exhibit very intriguing nonlinear dynamics due to the spin-dependent velocities ~\cite{Mardonov2015, Mardonov2018, zhang:2023}.
-Additionally, it has been reported that the interplay between the interspecies and intraspecies interactions—especially for broken Manakov's symmetry~\cite{Cheng_spat:2010} can produce spatially asymmetric localization of the condensate~\cite{Sarkar:2025}.
+Additionally, it has been reported that the interplay between the inter- and intraspecies interactions, especially for a lifted Manakov's symmetry~\cite{Manakov:1974,Cheng_spat:2010}, {where the nonlinear contribution to the BEC energy depends on the spin orientation,} can produce a spatially asymmetric localization of the condensate~\cite{Sarkar:2025}.

 A comprehensive understanding of localization in SO and Rabi coupled BECs remains challenging due to the complex interplay between disorder, interactions, and spin-related couplings~\cite{Sarkar:2025}, especially if SO and Rabi coupling do not commute.
 While the SO coupling promotes a spatial decoupling of spin components, the Rabi interaction fosters their coupling.
 To address this complexity, various simplified models have been proposed in recent years.
 Those often involve asymmetric spin-dependent potentials, where one spin component experiences a trapping potential while the other does not.
 In such setups, the trapped component exhibits localization, which in turn induces localization in the untrapped one either through density-density interaction or through the Rabi coupling.
 In this context, Wang {\it et al.} ~\cite{wang:2019} investigated induced localization in an SO-coupled BEC confined in a double-well potential.
 They demonstrated that an imbalance between intra- and inter-species interactions can drive a transition from a spin-balanced phase to a spin-localized phase.
 Similarly, Santos and Cardoso~\cite{Santos:2021} explored the localization in binary BEC where one component is trapped in a quasiperiodic potential and coupled to the free component via linear Rabi coupling and reported the related induced localization.